 No one in their right mind would ever knowingly give away their power, their energy, or their ability to control their own future at the one time in life when they need it the most – when they are getting a divorce.
-Yet, thousands of people do it every day.
+Yet, I see people doing it every day.
 Here are 7 surprising ways you may be giving away your power in divorce.

 7 Ways You Are Giving Away Your Power in Divorce

 There is no quicker or surer way to give away your power in divorce than to let a judge, who doesn’t know you or your family, decide what is going to happen to you and your children.
 Think about it.
 At what other time in your life would you let a total stranger decide when you could see your kids, what kind of parenting rules you must use, and what you will do with your money?

 2. You let your attorney handle everything, without question.

 It doesn’t matter if you hire the best attorney since Abraham Lincoln.
 This is your life.
 No one cares about it more than you.
 No one has more at stake than you.
 You are the one who will have to live with the decisions that are made in your divorce more than you.
 Turning over everything to your lawyer and just hoping for the best is the epitome of giving away your power in divorce.

 3. You don’t talk to an attorney because you don’t have much money, and you don’t think it will help anyway.

 If you think you don’t have enough money to talk to a lawyer before your divorce, you ought to see how little money you will have afterwards!
 You may not be able to afford to hire the most expensive lawyer in town to represent you throughout your entire case, but you can at least afford to hire a lawyer or trusted adviser for an hour or two and educate yourself about divorce.
 No one should go through their divorce without getting the education and advice they need.
 Ever.